UrbanAnalyst/dodgr/README.md

 calculating distances between 1,000 points – that’s 1,000,000 pairwise
 distances\! – can be done in around 20 seconds.

-### Other Functions

-The other main functions of `dodgr` are `dodgr_paths`, to return the actual paths between pairs of vertices, and `dodgr_flows` to aggregate flows as routed throughout a network according to sets of start and end points (origins and destinations), and associated densities or numbers travelling between each of these.
+The second function, `dodgr_flows_aggregate()`, aggregates the densities specified in the matrix `flows` between all pairs of `from` and `to` points, and returns a modified version of the input network with an additional column containing aggregated flows (see below).
+The equivalent function, `dodgr_flows_disperse()`, does an equivalent thing for network dispersal models from known points of origin.

 ### The `dodgr` graph structure